 (Trekking: approximately 5 hours) Today our trek will slowly climb up to the Tibetan-style village of Braga at 3500 meter following the valley floor.
 At Braga we will see houses stacked one atop the other, each with an open veranda formed by a neighbor’s rooftop.
 The gompa(monastery) perched on a high crag overlooking the village, is the largest in the district and has an outstanding display of statues.
 We then continue through a very arid countryside, dominated by weird cliffs of yellow rock, eroded into dramatic pillars alongside the trail to reach today’s destination, the village of Manang, where the shops are surprisingly well stocked with all the things you might want to refuel on.

-(Trekking: approximately 3:30 hours) Again a relatively easy day to get used to the altitude before we have to cross the highest point in the trek, and possibly the highest point you have been on in your life.
+From Yak Kharka, we feel a gradual rise in the trail.
+Trekking is easy, but be careful not to make it tough.
+Walk slow and take rest at times.
+We cross a suspension bridge to reach Letdar.
 From Letdar we will continue to climb along the east bank of the Jarang Khola to ThorungPhedi, a rock-strewn meadow surrounded by vertical cliffs at 4420 meter.
 Blue sheep and even snow leopards can be sometimes seen in this valley.
 High in the skies above us we can see lammergeyer and Himalayan griffons circling around.